 "I'm afraid I'll never be able to teach you anything, Maggie," was the despairing utterance of a Trenton woman to a new Irish domestic.
 "Don't you know that you should always hand me notes and cards on a salver?"
 "Sure, mum, I knew," answered Maggie, "but I didn't know you did." -Harper's Weekly.
 No Worms in a Healthy Child All children troubled with worms have an unhealthy color, which indicates poor blood, and as a rule, there is more or less stomach disturbance.
-Grove's tasteless chill tonic given regularly for two or three weeks will enrich the blood, improve the digestion, and act as a General Strengthening Tonic to the whole system.
-Nature will then throw off or dispel the worms, and the Child will be in per- Ships deteriorate with age-with the exceptions of hardships. fect health.
+Grove's tasteless chili tonio given regularly for two or three weeks will snrich the blood, improve the digestion, and act as a General Strengthening Tonic to the whole system.
+Nature will then throw off or dispel the worms, and the Child will be in perfect health.
 Pleasant to take.
-600 per bottle.
+60c per bottle.
+Ships deteriorate with age-with the exceptions of hardships.
+You Do More Work.

-You Do More Work, You are more ambitious and you get more enjoyment out of everything when your blood is in good condition.
+You are more ambitious and you get more enjoyment out of everything when your blood is in good condition.
 Impurities in the blood have a very depressing effect on the system, causing weakness, laziness, nervousness and sickness.
-GROVE'S TASTELESS CHII TONIC resteres Energy and Vitality by Purifying and Enriching the Blood.
-When you feel its strengthening, invigorating effect, see how it brings color to the cheeks and how it improves the appetite, you will then appreciate its true tonic valu GROVE'S TASTELESS CHII TONIC is not a patent medicine, it is simply IRON and QUININE suspended in Syrup.
+GROVE'S TASTELESS CHII TONIC restores Energy and Vitality by Purifying and Enriching the Blood.
+When you feel its strengthening, invigorating effect, see how it brings color to the cheeks and how it improves the appetite, you will then appreciate its true tonic value.

+GROVE'S TASTELESS CHIII TONIC is not a patent medicine, it is simply IRON and QUININE suspended in Syrup.
 So pleasant even children like it.
 The blood needs Quinine to Purify it and IRON to Enrich it.
-These reliable tonic prop-erties never fail to drive out impurities in The Strength-Creating Power of GROVE'S TASTELESS Chill TONIC has made it the favorite tonic in thousands of homes.
-More than thirty-five years ago, folks would ride a long distance to get GROVE'S TASTELESS Chill TONIC when a don't believe anyone could answer, why, oh, why, don't they have grass in their houses?
-And no one could answer Miss Bossy's question." member of their family had Malaria or needed a body-building, strength-giving tonic.
-The formula is just the same today, and you can get it from any drug store.
+These reliable tonic prop-erties never fail to drive out impurities in the blood.
+The Strength-Creating Power of GROVE'S TASTELESS Chill TONIC has made it the favorite tonic in thousands of home house and I looked away as though I hadn't heard, for I didn't want to be rude.
+But oh, I have a question I don't believe anyone could answer, needed a body-building, strength-giving tonic.
+The formula is just the same to-day, and you can get it from any drug store.
 60c per bottle.
-HOW TO AVOID BACKACHE AND NERVOUSNESS Told by Mrs. Lynch From Own Experience.
+HOW TO AVOID Told by Mrs. Lynch From Own Experience.